haddonm/aMSE/README.md

 #>  $ catchN  : num [1:105, 1:40, 1:6] 0 0 0 0 0 0 0 0 0 0 ...
 #>  $ Nt      : num [1:105, 1:40, 1:6] 6.30e+05 2.40e-06 4.41e-05 6.75e-04 8.57e-03 ...
 ```

+### 29/04/2020

+Now developing a vignette entitled *Running\_aMSE*, which contains some
+worked examples to get a user moving in the uise of **aMSE**.
+There
+remains much development still to do.